 - Detailed policy and instructions

 The heart of the program, it explains company policies, procedures for the management of the ERP, and details about expectations and actions when responding to various emergencies.
+Procedures to return to normal after the emergency response has concluded should also be included.

 - Regulatory responsibilities